Christine Arron

-Christine Arron (born 13 September 1973) is a former track and field sprinter, who competed internationally for France in the 60 metres, 100 metres, 200 metres and the 4 × 100 metres relay.
-She is one of the ten fastest female 100 metres sprinter of all time with 10.73 secs, which is still the European record.
+Christine Arron (born 13 September 1973) is a French former track and field sprinter, who competed internationally for France in the 60 metres, 100 metres, 200 metres and the 4 × 100 metres relay.
+She is one of the fastest female 100 metres sprinters of all time with a time of 10.73 seconds set in 1998.
+At the time it made her the world's second-fastest female 100 metres sprinter of all time, and which as of October 2025 is still the European record.
 She set the record when winning at the 1998 European Championships, where she also won a gold medal in the 4 × 100 m relay.
 Also in the relay, she is a 2003 World Championship gold medallist and a 2004 Olympic bronze medallist.

 Running career

 Born in Les Abymes, Guadeloupe, Arron arrived in Metropolitan France in 1990 and first trained with Fernand Urtebise, who also coached the former 400 metres hurdles and 4 × 400 metres relay world champion Stephane Diagana.

 On 19 Aug 1998, Arron won the 100 metres gold medal at the 1998 European Championships in Budapest by finishing the final in a new European record time of 10.73 seconds.
 Her time of 10.73 seconds made her then the world's second-fastest ever, female 100 metres sprinter, behind Florence Griffith-Joyner (10.49 seconds, set in 1988).
 She also won the 4 × 100 metres relay gold medal at the same championships.
 She was named the 1998 European Women's Athlete of the Year.

 In 2001, after a heavy training period in the US with John Smith and the HSI group, Arron quit training for a year, saying she was physically exhausted from the experience.
 "It was hell.
 Every morning I wondered how I was going to put up with the burden of training."
 She had a hip injury which kept her out of the 2001 World Championships.

 Arron was also the anchor runner of the French 4 × 100 relay team which upset the heavy favourites the US to win the gold medal at the 2003 World Championships in Paris.
 She recovered from 3 m behind the newly crowned, 100 m 2003 World Champion, Torri Edwards, to give the home crowd at the Stade de France an unexpected joy.

 Arron won her only Olympic medal, a bronze medal, in the 4 × 100 m relay at the 2004 Olympic Games in Athens, Greece.